Microsoft SharePoint is a multifaceted solution designed to help businesses work and communicate better.

 Confluence (by Atlassian)

-The system has a heavy software development project management bent, and if your teams aren’t used to agile methodology (requirements, sprints, stories, releases, retrospectives, etc.), Confluence may not be the best fit.
+The system leans heavily toward software development project management, so if your teams aren’t used to agile methodology (requirements, sprints, stories, releases, retrospectives, etc.), Confluence may not be the best fit.

 - Advanced search function